-If the HHA denies an applicant's preference claim, HHA notifies the applicant and referring service provider in writing, including the reason(s) for the preference denial.
+If the HHA denies cannot verify an applicant's preference claim, HHA will notifyies the applicant and referring service provider in writing, including the reason(s) for the rejection of the preference. denial.

 Transition Age Youth (TAY) Aging out of Foster Care Preference for Admission